Press play to listen to How To Spot Someone With A Chronic Illness or continue reading.

 What isn’t Bothering Me

 This is what people assume is bothering me when I say I am having a rough day.
 These conditions that practically crippled me after 12 years are well managed.
-They do not and have not been a major issue in the past two years, yet that is the assumption the minute I share that I am struggling.
+They have not been a major issue in the past two years, yet that is the assumption the minute I share that I am struggling.

 - Psoriatic arthritis